Ogre Battle: The March of the Black Queen: Releases

 Ogre Battle was released in Japan by Quest on March 12, 1993.
 The game's title is derived from "Ogre Battle" and "The March of the Black Queen", two songs by the British rock band Queen, of which Matsuno was a fan.
 The SNES version was published by the American branch of Enix in May 1995.
 The localization was produced by Robert Jerauld, who worked on all of Enix America's releases.
 Jerauld remembered Ogre Battle as one of his favorite releases.
 There was no official European release.
 In 1998, an updated edition of the Super NES version was released by Quest as a download for the Nintendo Power Cartridge in Japan.
 The Super NES version was re-released in North America on the Wii's Virtual Console on March 2, 2009, for 800 Nintendo points ($8).
 It was also released as an import in the PAL regions on July 3.
 The SNES version was ported to mobile devices with additional downloading maps and released in Japan by Square Enix for FOMA on September 1, 2010, and for EZweb on May 12, 2011.
 This version included access to wallpapers and ringtones promoting the 2010 remake of Tactics Ogre.

 A PlayStation port was developed by Quest and published by Artdink on September 27, 1996.
 This version was localized into English under the title Ogre Battle: Limited Edition by Atlus USA in July 1997.
 A regional eighteen month exclusivity deal formed part of the agreement.
 This version features larger text boxes.
-It lacks the voice acting and graphical detail for the units that were included in the Saturn game.
+It lacks the voice acting and graphical detail for the units that were included in the Sega Saturn game.
 It adds the ability to save at any point (the Super NES version only allows saving at the end of each chapter).
 The Japan-only Sega Saturn port was developed and published by Riverhillsoft on November 1, 1996.
 This version, in addition to graphical upgrades, incorporates limited voice acting.
 The port was produced by Junji Shigematsu.
 A priority was ensuring the game ran with minimal lag, which was a potential issue caused by the new CD storage.